By Emi Suzuki

 Chop the top part of the watercress and the leaves into 1 inch pieces and set aside in the refrigerator.
 Remove twist-tie and tie the remaining stems with kitchen string.

 Salt and pepper the pork bones.
 Heat a large pot or ceramic pot over medium heat.
-When hot, add 2T olive oil and brown the pork for 15 minutes.
+When hot, add 2T olive oil and brown the pork on all sides for 10-15 minutes.
 Brown in batches if necessary and then set aside the pork and bones.

-Add the onion and cook until translucent for about 5-7 minutes.
-Add the pork back to the pot and both the chicken and beef broth, the tied watercress stems, and enough water to cover the pork and bring to a boil.
+Add the onion and season with salt and pepper and cook until translucent for about 5-7 minutes.
+Add the pork back to the pot, the tied watercress stems, and enough water to cover the pork and bring to a boil.
 Lower the heat, skim fat, and season.
 Cover and simmer for approximately 3 hours (or more, the longer the better), skimming often and adding water if the water level gets too low.
 Pull the meat from the bones and add back to the soup while discarding the bones.
 Remove the tied watercress stems and add in the watercress leaves you had set aside and simmer for 10 minutes longer.
 Add Hawaiian sea salt to taste and serve.
 Great with a fresh bowl of rice too!